'It caused a mass panic': travelers in Europe rush to get back to U.S. after Trump order

 Trump said he had to act because the European Union had failed to take adequate measures to halt the spread of coronavirus.

-His travel order will not apply to Britain or to Americans undergoing “appropriate screenings”.
+A Delta crew member said Trump’s travel ban had caught the airline off-guard.

-There were some 20 flights out of Spain to the United States on Thursday, said a spokeswoman for Spain’s airport operator Aena.
+“It’s going to be a big mess,” said the crew member, who asked not to be named.
+“We were not expecting something like that.
+We don’t have all the details to know what it means for us and for the company.”

-Reporting by Marco Trujillo; Writing by Ingrid Melander and Emma Pinedo; Editing by Gareth Jones
+Additional reporting by Marco Trujillo in Madrid and Richard Lough in Paris; Writing by Ingrid Melander and Emma Pinedo; Editing by Gareth Jones